onurcalikus/nuxt-admin-template/README.md

-# Nuxt Minimal Starter
+# Nuxt Admin Template

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+This repo is a admin dashboard starter project wtih Nuxt3.

 ## Setup